apankrat/esxi-vm-backup/README.md

 * Split into functions so to avoid nested IF blocks
 * Reworked logging for consistency and columnized output
 * Reworked email notifications a bit
-* Exiting on signal now removes the VM snapshot if one was created
+* Exiting on signal now removes VM snapshot if one was created and not yet removed

 Changed how the script reacts to the errors *during the prep phase*.
 It now treats all configuration errors as fatal and aborts the run.
 During the main